“It’s Laurie at the trailer park. A space opened up. Do you want me to save it, or are the cops going to let you stay where you are?”

 “I like to size up prospective clients, and then try to gouge them,” Jim retorts.

-To be fair, Jim was the one who first mentioned a professional arrangement, so point to Ms. Turkel.
+To be fair, Jim was the one who first mentioned a professional arrangement, and he doesn’t know what a rate card is, so point to Ms. Turkel.

 “Ohhh, you’re getting mad,” she teases, coyly biting into the dill pickle that Jimbo apparently decided to get her her after all.